28-Page Veterinary WordPress Build in 32 Days — White-Label Delivery for a US Marketing Agency

 Stonebridge Veterinary Wellness is a companion animal practice in Roseville, California — multi-doctor, full-service, offering preventative care, surgery, dentistry, pain management, urgent care, and pet transport.
 A US marketing agency specialising in local-business websites engaged us to build the practice’s first WordPress site on WP Engine using Elementor Pro.

 The situation was greenfield from the start: no existing website, no live front-end to reference, no crawl baseline.
-The agency’s brief was a Figma design file, a shared Google Doc with per-page content, and a workbook sitemap carrying 28 URLs with per-row Hours Estimated values.
+The agency’s brief was a Figma design file, a shared Google Doc with per-page content, and a workbook sitemap of 28 URLs, which we then scoped row by row in hours.
 The agency owned design, content strategy, and the client relationship.
 We owned the build: setting up the WP Engine environment, constructing each URL against its assigned template, wiring Gravity Forms, configuring Yoast meta fields per the workbook’s per-row values, and working through post-build QA and fix rounds.

 The ask was direct.
 Build all 28 URLs into the agency’s 9 standard templates.
 Follow the Figma layouts and the content doc line-for-line.
-Respect the per-row Hours Estimated column — the workbook is the contract.
-Surface ambiguity back to the agency; do not improvise design or SEO decisions.
+Hold to the per-row hours we scoped — that scope is the contract.
+Surface ambiguity back to the agency, and do not improvise design or SEO decisions.
 Where the agency’s spec was silent, flag it rather than guess.

 Risk Context.
 On a greenfield build, the agency’s exposure is not whether pages can be constructed — it is whether the constructed pages match the design reference closely enough that the client sees what they approved.
 Without a live front-end to validate against, every template choice, every content block, every slug decision is irreversible unless the dev team catches the drift before handoff.
 The risk is interpretation error: the Figma shows one spacing, the builder renders another; the content doc specifies one heading hierarchy, the template applies another.
 The agency was hedging against a build team that would treat the Figma as approximate rather than contractual.
 Content documents ran longer than layout templates allowed for several service descriptions, requiring iterative trimming across multiple client review rounds before the pages held their design structure.